-These Security Functional Requirements are implemented by the TOE Security Functions:
+The TOE Security Functional Requirements are implemented by the following TOE Security Functions:

-Identifier TOE Security Function Description SF.SM Security Management This Security Function provides the necessary functions to change the behavior of the TSF.
-SF.AC Access Control This Security Function realizes the Discretionary Access Control Policy for all objects under the control of the TOE.
-SF.I&A Identification and Authentication This Security Function realizes the identification and authentication
+TOE Security Function Addressed issue Security Management (SF.SM) This Security Function provides the necessary functions to change the behavior of the TSF.
+Access Control (SF.AC) This Security Function realizes the Discretionary Access Control Policy for all objects under the control of the TOE.
+Identification and Authentication This Security Function realizes the identification